TecFelipeDsMartins/pwa-cookbook/static/pages/en/service-workers.md

 ## Browser support

-Service Workers are supported by Chrome, Firefox and Opera.
-They are under development on Edge and Safari.
+Service Workers are supported by Chrome, Firefox, Opera, and recently Edge.
+They are under development on Safari.
 You can find more detailed and up-to-date information on [IsServiceWorkerReadyYet](https://jakearchibald.github.io/isserviceworkerready/).

 ## Applications of Service Workers